Crises of Communication: Sustainability and Trumpism

 Howsoever, the time is up and I have almost no hope that such a system will suddenly emerge.
 If it does it should happen via the seperation by operational closure similar to how, for example, art was able to separate itself from religion.
 The only other option, using Luhmann’s framework, is to try to align all the systems in such a way that if they operate according to their logic, they also operate (at least close) to the logic of such a hypothetical sustainable system.
 Caring about the earth’s ecosystem and the climate has to be financially profitable; it has to lead to power for politicians; it has to lead to funding and furhter research in science; and it has to be a spectacle for the media to cover;

 Naturally, we might see it as hypocritical when a company adopts sustainable practices primarily to increase profits rather than out of genuine concern for the environment.
+We are back to the authenticity problem mentioned earlier.
 And, indeed, companies may choose to appear sustainable rather than enact substantive changes if it proves more profitable.
 This dynamic holds for other issues as well, such as diversity and inclusion—and deep inside we all know it.
-However, from a systems theory perspective, it may be more productive to move beyond moral judgments about individuals as hypocritical, virtuous, or evil and instead to focus on systemic realities.
+However, from a systems theory perspective, it may be more productive to move beyond moral judgments about individuals, pointing to them as being hypocritical, virtuous, or evil and instead to focus on systemic realities.

 In the economic system, sustainability, diversity, and other social values are interpreted through the code of payment/non-payment; the system evaluates decisions based on profitability rather than intrinsic ethical value.
 We may not like it but that’s the reality of the economic system.
+For example, instead of hoping for an humanistic turn of the economic system, it might be more effective to achieve social progress for disabled people by letting the economic system ‘know’ how these people are financially important.
 While individuals within a company might personally care deeply about these issues, this personal commitment does not translate into the company’s operations, as employees are part of the system’s environment, not its core functions.
 People care, systems observe and operate on their own terms.

-In this light, ‘truthfully pretending’—adopting sustainability practices for economic gain—can still yield positive outcomes.
+In this light, truthfully pretending—adopting sustainability practices for economic gains—can still yield positive outcomes.
 From the perspective of systems theory, the motivations behind these actions matter less than the fact that they result in more sustainable practices, which in itself contributes to broader societal goals.
 This does not imply that public outrage about the state of affairs is misguided.
 On the contrary, if outrage irritates systems in ways that make sustainable practices more profitable for companies, it can drive meaningful change.
 However, outrage can also produce unintended effects.
 For instance, the media, which constructs a shared reference reality that shapes public discourse, may find it more sensational to focus on the ‘unlawfulness’ of protesters.
 This framing can prompt the political system to respond by mobilizing power against the protests, potentially reinforcing the very practices that climate advocates aim to change.
+Especially when a system’s ability to continue its autopoietic operations is threatened, a strong reaction can be expected.

 These nonlinear and indirect effects, often amplified through feedback loops, illustrate the unpredictable and uncontrollable nature of systemic interactions.
 In Luhmann’s terms, feedback loops create complex dynamics within and between systems, making it difficult to foresee or control the outcomes of public reactions, even when intentions are clear.